gooddata/gooddata-python-sdk/gooddata-fdw/docs/installation.rst

 Requirements
 =============

 - Python 3.7 or newer
--  GoodData.CN installation; either running on your cloud infrastructure or the free Community Edition running on your workstation
+- GoodData.CN or GoodData Cloud

 Install Using Docker (Recommended)
 ==================================